Disagreement Resolution

 By taking part in disagreement resolution, will I give up my right to other opportunities to remedy my dispute?

 However, they are responsible for all correspondence with the Tribunal and meeting any deadlines and should be careful not to miss any deadlines (the Tribunal can advise you of the time-limits.)
-Should the dispute be settled at mediation, the parties need to inform the Tribunal immediately so the case can be closed.
+Should the dispute be settled at dispute resolution the parties need to inform the Tribunal immediately so the case can be closed.

 You can still follow any complaints process open to you such as Local Authority complaints, Ombudsman complaint or Judicial Review all of which have their own time limits).